 - Carbon traces can cause the distributor cap to fail.
 Remove and examine the top and underneath the cap, look for lines or carbon or even cracks on the cap.

-- Watch out for worn out or leaky spark plug wires.
-Worn out or leaky wires will interfere with current flow, causing the engine to stall intermittently, specially on rainy days.
+- Watch out for worn-out or leaky spark plug wires.
+Worn out or leaky wires will interfere with current flow, causing the engine to stall intermittently, especially on rainy days.